Gesee-y/ReactiveECS.jl/README.md

 subscribe(world, physic1, @query(world, Position & Physic & ~Invincible) # We suppose these components exist
 listen_to(physic1, physic2)
 ```

+## Multiple Components

+At first glance, it seems impossible to add the same component multiple times to an entity, since this would require adding more rows to the table, leading to increased memory usage.

+To solve this, we borrow the **cardinality** concept from relational databases.
+To add multiple instances of a component to an entity, we create a separate table containing just that component as a column along with the ID of the entity it belongs to.

+By iterating over this table, we can apply the effects of these multiple identical components to their respective owners.

 ## Race Condition